MelnikovEI/telegram_posting/README.md

    TG_CHANNEL= <- your tg channel to post images to, for example @MelSpaceImages

+   optional:
-   POST_PERIOD=4 <- default period of posting images, hours
+   POST_PERIOD= <- default period of posting images, hours.
+Default value = 4.

 5. Python3 should be already installed.